 recently Ria has developed an interest in addictive overeating

 and the role this may play in the current obesity epidemic.
-Current
+Her

-is also the current editor of the Addiction Treatment Research
+is also the editor of the Addiction Treatment Research

 Addiction Treatment Research Interest Group (ATRIG) and is co-editor

 of work, Ria enjoys spending time with friends and family and

 exploring the beach and forest with her beloved dog Sabina.
 Ria

 is also a keen cyclist, an occasional jogger and an avid fan

 graduated from the University of Otago in 1996 and